Codes

 includes, but is not restricted to, papers evaluating acute and rehabilitation cardiothoracic interventions or fitness training on those with conditions affecting the cardiothoracic system.
 This subdiscipline does not include studies of general fitness training among patient populations.
 Studies of general fitness training for healthy populations are not indexed on PEDro

-continence & women’s health
+continence and women’s health

 includes, but is not restricted to male and female incontinence and pre- and post-natal interventions for the mother

-ergonomics & occupational health
+ergonomics and occupational health

 includes, but is not restricted to, interventions based at workplaces or on workers for work-related conditions